 Kellogg Experimental Forest near Kellogg Biological Station

-I am always looking for talented graduate students.
+Graduate students I am always looking for talented graduate students.
 The deadline for admissions to enroll for graduate school at MSU is around December 15.
-I do not have any specific openings for graduate students at this time, but am always looking for good candidates.
+I am open to accepting graduate students in 2021, so please contact me *well-before* the application deadline (see How to contact an advisor).

 Details for applying: I am in the degree-granting program of Ecology, Evolutionary Biology, and Behavior (EEBB), but you will apply to a department graduate program.
 I am in the Department of Zoology, and also will be an affiliate of Microbiology.
 Students should apply to one of these programs, which differ a bit in class/program requirements and teaching opportunities.
 You can join the EEBB program later on if you wish.
 Graduate students are generally funded by a combination of research assistantships (grants), teaching assistantships, university fellowships, and national fellowships.

 Location: I am based at MSU’s Kellogg Biological Station, located in Hickory Corners, about 60 miles from the main campus in East Lansing.
 Most graduate students spend their first year or two on MSU campus while they take classes, and live at KBS after that and during the summer.
 KBS is more like a campus than a field station, with 13 full-time faculty, and many more postdocs, graduate students, staff, and other researchers.
 Adjacent to a large lake and nestled in Michigan forest, KBS has top-notch laboratories, acres of field sites, and many talented faculty from diverse areas of ecology and evolution.